alexFrankfurt/book-shelf-multi/README.md

   - `express`: A backend built with Express.js.
   - `fastapi`: A backend built with FastAPI (Python).
   - `nodejs`: A backend built with plain Node.js.
+  - `c`: A backend built with plain C.
+  - `java`: A backend built with Spring Boot.
+  - `csharp`: A backend built with ASP.NET Core.

 ## Installation